-In complete contrast to the peaceful sets by Yoko Ono, artist Tony Raymonzrek created his set “Chemical Warfare” exclusively for Purling London, which is currently on display at Simpson’s-in-the-Strand.
+In complete contrast to the peaceful sets by Yoko Ono, artist T Raymonzrek created his set ‘Chemical Warfare’ exclusively for Purling London, which has been exhibited in London and in exhibitions in Spain and the USA.

 “With this innovative and highly original chess set, Raymonzrek echoes the ceaseless conflict in the world over scarce, precious resources such as oil and gold”.